eagle840/katacoda-labs/terraforminter/step2.md

 `terraform state list`{{execute}}

+## terraform taint

 Terraform taint will mark an object for replacement (destroy and build) at the next plan/apply

 `terraform taint docker_container.nginx`{{execute}}

-you can untaint using terraform untaint cmd
+(you can untaint using terraform untaint cmd)

 `terraform state list`{{execute}}

+Looking close at the show command, we can see that the state is marked as tainted

 `terraform state show docker_container.nginx`{{execute}}